Oregon

 Deysi Cisneros Maciel

-Senior College Program Coordinator
+College Program Manager

 Deysi joined College Possible in 2018 after serving a year of service as an AmeriCorps member at Willamette Academy, a college access program in Salem, OR.
 As an immigrant, first-generation and student of color, Deysi experienced lots of challenges in accessing and completing college.
 Willamette Academy provided Deysi with the guidance and mentorship to feel empowered and resilient to achieve her goal of attending and graduating from Willamette University.
 Through her participation as a middle and high school student in a college access program, she saw the value and influence programs like this can have on students from underserved communities.
 This influenced her commitment to social justice and education equity.
 Deysi hopes that future generations know that they belong in higher education and that they can walk on campus with confidence since their identities and experiences are equally valued and important.